 The sources of this resilience are the cultural knowledge, values and practices plus other elements that assist Aboriginal and Torres Strait Islander peoples collectively and individually deal with challenges or adversity and which also assist with sustaining their identity, culture and way of life.
 Having access to opportunities and resources are important elements in maintaining resilience, however Indigenous knowledge, values and practices are important protective factors that fortify Indigenous people against hardship, trauma or deprivation.
 To strengthen and maintain resilience, Indigenous people use their knowledge, values and agency to take advantage of opportunities and resources in a culturally meaningful way.

 This section outlines some of the sources of Aboriginal and Torres Strait Islander resilience as identified in the stories of resilience.
 The stories highlight some factors that contribute to Indigenous resilience.
 These include: (1) Cultural beliefs, values and practices (2) Connection, belonging and identity (3) Rights to land and natural resources, and (4) Cultural maintenance and economic development.
 This is only a small representation of the sources of Indigenous resilience.
-There are other factors or sources of resilience. such as a good education and improved health and wellbeing.
+There are other factors or sources of resilience, howerver this project focussed on cultural sources of resilience.

 Cultural beliefs, values and practices